wh4179/musicdl/README.md

 music_client.startcmdui()
 ```

-Keep in mind that the parameter names obtained from packet capture may not match musicdl’s required names.
+Keep in mind that cookie names captured from network traffic may not match the cookie names required by musicdl.
 You must map them correctly to generate valid cookies, otherwise, downloading member-only music resources will not work.

 #### XimalayaFM and LizhiFM Audio/Radio Download